Estate Planning For Families

-A Family Wealth Planning Session process is $750.
+A Peace of Mind planning process is $750.
 An Estate Plan Review and Checkup is $950.
 Those fees are applicable if you come in fully uneducated without doing any homework ahead of time.

 If you’d like to do a little preparation ahead of time, and secure your appointment time with a credit card (though nothing is charged on your card so long as you keep your appointment and turn in your homework in advance), you can follow the instructions and schedule here and use the coupon code indicated to commit that you will do your homework and prepare for the meeting.
 That saves me time, and saves you money.

-Our three levels of planning for a comprehensive plan (or update of your existing plan) range between $2,000 and 8,000, for a married couple, depending on the choices you make during the Family Wealth Planning Session™.
+Our three levels of planning for a comprehensive plan (or update of your existing plan) range between $2,000 and 6,000, for a married couple, depending on the choices you make during the Peace of Mind Planning Session.
 If you are single, planning is discounted from there, appropriately.

-If after reading this, you are ready to make informed, empowered, educated decisions for the people you love (instead of just shopping around for the cheapest plan, which is unlikely to work when your family needs it), get started by booking your Family Wealth Planning Session (or Estate Plan Review and Check-up) here.
+If after reading this, you are ready to make informed, empowered, educated decisions for the people you love (instead of just shopping around for the cheapest plan, which is unlikely to work when your family needs it), get started by booking your Peace of Mind Planning Session (or Estate Plan Review and Check-up) here.